 2. grouped,

-3. in the form of a diffuse gummy infiltrate up to 6-8 cm in size, sometimes more.
+3. in the form of a diffuse gummous infiltrate up to 6-8 cm in size, sometimes more.

-Gummas located near the extensor surfaces of large joints (knee, elbow, etc.), in rare cases, can undergo fibrosis.
-These fibrous gums, or periarticular nodosities, are painless, dense (cartilage consistency) nodes 1.5-2 cm in diameter, the color of the skin above them is not changed.
+Gummas located close to the extensor surfaces of large joints (knees, elbows, etc.) in rare cases may undergo fibrosis.
+These fibrous gummas, or periarticular nodules, are painless, dense (the consistency of cartilage) nodes 1.5-2 cm in diameter, the color of the skin over them is not changed.

-Lesions of the mucous membranes in the tertiary period of syphilis are found on the soft and hard palate, nasal mucosa, less often on the back of the pharynx and tongue.
-Gummas, gummy diffuse infiltration and tubercles can form here.
-Lesions are accompanied by tissue destruction, ulceration and scarring.
-Gummy lesions of the mucous membrane of the hard palate usually develop a second time when the inflammatory process from the bone and periosteum passes to it.
-Ultimately, the separation of bone sequestration leads to perforation of the hard palate.
-A round perforation connects the oral cavity with the nasal cavity.
+Lesions of the mucous membranes in the tertiary period of syphilis occur on the soft and hard palate, nasal mucosa, and less often on the back wall of the pharynx and tongue.
+Here gummas, gummous diffuse infiltration and tubercles can form.
+Lesions are accompanied by tissue destruction, the formation of ulcers and scars.
+Gummous lesions of the mucous membrane of the hard palate usually develop secondary to the transition of the inflammatory process from the bone and periosteum to it.
+Ultimately, separation of the bony sequestrum leads to perforation of the hard palate.
+A round-shaped perforation hole connects the oral cavity with the nasal cavity.

-Gummy lesions of the tongue in tertiary syphilis can be in the form or limited, nodular, or diffuse interstitial and necrotic glossitis.
-With superficial diffuse glossitis, the mucous membrane becomes smooth due to the smoothing of the papillae, red or whitish.
-On palpation, a seal is noted in the upper layer of the tongue.
-Deep sclerotic glossitis, caused by diffuse gummy infiltration around the vessels of the submucosa and in the connective tissue between muscle fibers, at the first stage of the process is characterized by a general or partial enlargement of the tongue, compaction, loss of elasticity and elasticity.
-The tongue barely fits in the oral cavity, its surface is lobular.
-The mucous membrane is smooth, bluish-red or thickened, whitish.
+Gummy lesions of the tongue in tertiary syphilis can be in the form of either limited, nodular, or diffuse interstitial and necrotizing glossitis.
+With superficial diffuse glossitis, the mucous membrane becomes smooth due to smoothing of the papillae, red or whitish.
+Upon palpation, a compaction is noted in the upper layer of the tongue.
+Deep sclerotic glossitis, caused by diffuse gummous infiltration around the submucosal vessels and in the connective tissue between muscle fibers, at the first stage of the process is characterized by a general or partial enlargement of the tongue, thickening, loss of elasticity and firmness.
+The tongue barely fits in the oral cavity, its surface is lobed.
+The mucous membrane is smooth, bluish-red in color or thickened, whitish.
 In the second stage, the infiltrate is replaced by scar connective tissue.
-The tongue decreases in size, becomes hard, inactive, which makes phonation and chewing difficult.
-With a partial defeat, the tongue is bent, acquires an asymmetric shape.
-A sclerosed tongue is easily injured, painful erosion, cracks and ulcers occur.
+The tongue decreases in size, becomes hard, and inactive, which makes phonation and chewing difficult.
+With partial damage, the tongue becomes bent and takes on an asymmetrical shape.
+A sclerotic tongue is easily injured, causing painful erosions, cracks and ulcers.

 In the tertiary period of syphilis, tertiary roseola sometimes occurs.
-It is small in number, ring-shaped, 5 cm in diameter and more.
+It is small in number, ring-shaped, 5 cm in diameter or more.

 Tertiary syphilis rarely recurs.